 If there is one suggestion I could make that would heavily increase your chances of success, it would be to find an affiliate program that pays recurring commissions.

-Another thing to look for, which most programs don't have, is rewarding affiliates for results.
-Actually, a lot of places kind of leave you on your own and don't really care what you do as long as you don't spam.
-Basically, they want people to work for them, and are happy to pay them fairly, but they don't invest too much time into engaging with their affiliates.
+Another thing to look for, which most programs don’t have, is rewarding affiliates for results through incentive bonuses.
+Actually, a lot of places kind of leave you on your own and don’t really care what you do as long as you don’t spam.
+Basically, they want people to work for them, and are happy to pay them fairly, but they don’t invest too much time into engaging with their affiliates.

 Some of the higher quality programs with a good affiliate team have pretty cool rewards though.

-Other companies may increase your commissions after you hit a certain threshold, or just pay out bonuses for performance.
-One company I promote for sent me $212 extra because I was converting clicks into sales so well!
+Some companies may increase your commissions after you hit a certain threshold, or just pay out one-off bonuses number of sales generated.

 4) Active Affiliate Managers

-Having an active affiliate manager can be a real asset to your business though.
+However, having an active affiliate manager can be a real asset to your business if you are laser-focused on promoting their product.
 It means that you have support when you have questions, or things break.
 They might tell you when a new product is about to be released, or read your content and tell you about mistakes they find (spelling, or informational).
 This can increase your clicks, conversions, and bottom line.

 Sometimes it’s just nice to chat to someone that knows the product you promote better than yourself and can explain things about it you didn’t know or fully understand before.
 I’ve even had some managers go out and outsource graphics for me to use on my site, or Skype me to explain some things about the product they’re selling.